ap3340/NetlifyAntonio/content/project/NotExampleLOL/NotExample.md

 slides: example
 ---

+YO YO YO.
+You notice that the summary for this page isn't like the example's summary page.
+The example's doesn't go straight to the code stuff.

+But anyway, delete this entire folder with the jpg to get it running like it was btw.

 Ight fam, I think I may have gotten it now?
 Just write stuff in this section and figure out how to include the picture later.
 I think

 all of that is done in the section above where you're writing this.